Blessy-jibin/picture-filter/README.md

 * The number of degrees should be given on the command line.
 * The output file should be given as a filename on the command line.
 (Support saving as png and jpg)
 * Allow applying a filter more than once. (for example: gray_scale > rotate > overlay > rotate)

-### How to use script
-1. cd to the project folder
-2. Run 'bash env.sh' on command to create virtual environment.
-3. Run 'source .venv/filter/bin/activate'
-4. Run 'python3 -m filter options source_image output_image'

-### How to run test
-1. Run 'bash env.sh' on command to create virtual environment, if virtual environment is not present.
-2. Run 'source .venv/filter/bin/activate'
-3. Run 'pytest test.py'